 - Early Withdrawal: Sometimes called rebound symptoms, they occur shortly after you stop taking benzodiazepines.
 The symptoms of the problem that the drug was meant to treat might rebound or return.

 - Acute Withdrawal: Acute withdrawal typically begins after the early symptoms.
 Most of the symptoms occur in this phase, and most people claim that this is the hardest part.

 - Post-Acute Withdrawal Symptoms (PAWS): There may be some lingering side effects even though most symptoms subside after the acute phase.

 How Do You Recover From a Benzo Addiction?

 Benzo addiction treatment begins with detox.
 Detox is essential as it prepares both your body and mind for recovery.
 Following a successful detox, highly specialized treatment is necessary.
 To successfully recover from benzo addiction, it is imperative to begin professional treatment.
 Prescription drug addiction is not only dangerous, but it is incredibly difficult to beat on your own.
-At Kingsway, we offer several options that can help you or your loved one beat benzodiazepine addiction once and for all.
+At Lifetime Recovery, we offer several options that can help you or your loved one beat benzodiazepine addiction once and for all.

 Benzo Addiction Treatment Programs